Long Island Game Farm

 The Long Island Game Farm, situated at 489 Chapman Boulevard in Manorville, New York, was established in 1970 by Stanley and Diane Novak.
-The park is now home to bison, camels, zebras, deer, goats, lambs, lemurs, wallabies, foxes, capybaras, and exotic birds (emus and parrots), which also include various education areas and entertainment.
+The park is now home to bison, camels, zebras, deer, goats, lambs, lemurs, wallabies, foxes, capybaras, and exotic birds (emus and cockatoos), which also include various education areas and entertainment.

 Stanley Novak, his wife Diane and daughters Melinda and Susan built the zoo on 29 acre.
 It is the largest children’s zoo and wildlife park on Long Island.